abhchand/tunnel-vision/README.md

 ### Config File

-Hate typing?
-The `tunnel-vision` client will automatically read from a config file (`~/.tunnel-vision-config`) if present.
+Do you hate typing?
+The `tunnel-vision` client can automatically read from a config file (`~/.tunnel-vision-config`) if present.

-The config is a JSON file options for each application.
+The config is a JSON file of options for each application.
 Any values specified on the command line will always override values in the config file.

 ```json
 {